Florida Dual Diagnosis Rehab

 The severity of both addiction and mental disorders can increase or decrease over time and be dependent on the person’s present environment and state of mind.
 As long as both the addiction and the mental disorder are present and active, this means that the observable symptoms can change drastically and in unexpected ways.

 People with dual diagnosed disorders often experience more severe and chronic medical, emotional, and social problems than people who suffer from a mental health condition or substance abuse disorder alone.
+We see this often at our Florida dual diagnosis rehab facility.

 That is one of the primary reasons that it is often necessary for someone with substance abuse problems to go through detox and further treatment for their drug abuse problems before their mental and/or developmental issues can be fully addressed properly.